 However, despite the dismal situation of Burkina Faso water quality, many humanitarian organizations, as well as the government of Burkina Faso, are making significant improvements to the countries overall water quality.

 According to WaterAid, they have provided 19,000 people with safe water and 98,000 people with improved sanitation.
 UNICEF, the WHO and the NGO Global 2000, have helped improve the water quality in Burkina Faso.
 In 2005, these organizations were able to reduce guinea worm infection cases from 11,784 to only 30 in a course of 13 years.
 Guinea worm is a waterborne disease that results from contaminated water and poor sanitation.

 Moreover, the government of Burkina Faso is making slow, but noticeable improvements to the overall water quality of its country.
-Since 2000, the government has made a significant amount of reforms in regards to tackling water related issues.
+Since 2000, the government has made a significant amount of reforms in regard to tackling water-related issues.

 One of these reforms involves setting up a water basin committee whose goal is to protect and improve water basins for equitable use.
 Of Burkina Faso’s five major water basins, two of the basins, the Mohoun and Comoé, have established water basin committees.

 The formation of these committees came from the MCA-Burkina Faso which is an organization that has helped to form a Millenium Challenge Corporation (MCC) economic compact.
 The MCC compact is a plan for providing equitable and maintainable water usage nationwide and has been part of the government of Burkina Faso Integrated Water Resource Action Plan.